Testosterone Side Effects

 It is possible that some side effects of testosterone may not have been reported.
 These can be reported to the FDA here.
 Always consult a healthcare professional for medical advice.

 Applies to testosterone: buccal patch extended release

-Get emergency help immediately if any of the following symptoms of overdose occur while taking testosterone:
+If any of the following symptoms of overdose occur while taking testosterone, get emergency help immediately:

 - Blurred vision

 - weakness in arm and/or leg on one side of the body, sudden and severe

 Some testosterone side effects may not need any medical attention.
 As your body gets used to the medicine these side effects may disappear.
 Your health care professional may be able to help you prevent or reduce these side effects, but do check with them if any of the following side effects continue, or if you are concerned about them:More Common

 - abnormal renal function